Sir John Fraser, 1st Baronet, of Tain: Post-war medical career

 On his return to Edinburgh, he was appointed surgeon to the Royal Hospital for Sick Children and the Royal Infirmary.
 In 1924 he was appointed to the Regius Chair of Clinical Surgery in succession to Sir Harold Stiles.
-He was elected a fellow of the Royal Society of Edinburgh in 1928, his proposers being Arthur Logan Turner, Harold Stiles, Arthur Robinson, James Hartley Ashworth and Sir James Arthur Ewing.
+He was elected a member of the Harveian Society of Edinburgh.
+He was elected a fellow of the Royal Society of Edinburgh in 1928, his proposers being Arthur Logan Turner, Harold Stiles, Arthur Robinson, James Hartley Ashworth and Sir James Alfred Ewing.
+In 1935, he left London for Southampton and on to New York on board the RMS 'Aquitania' setting out on a world tour.
+He travelled overland to Los Angeles and crossed the Pacific to Honolulu, to Samoa, Fiji, New Zealand and Australia.
+During the journey he visited hospitals and delivered lectures.
+His journal of the trip is held by Edinburgh University's Heritage Collections.
 In 1938 he was elected a member of the Aesculapian Club.

 He chaired the Advisory Committee on Blood Transfusion which set up blood banks in Scotland in 1939.

 Fraser's surgical career encompassed paediatric, abdominal, cardiothoracic and breast surgery and he wrote extensively on all of these.
 At a time when surgery on the heart was unthinkable, Fraser kept his interest in its possibility.
 On 19 October 1940 he became the first surgeon in the British Isles to successfully ligate an uninfected patent ductus arteriosus, two weeks after Oswald Tubbs had successfully ligated an infected ductus in London.
 Robert Gross had performed the first in Boston in 1938.
 Before retiring from surgery Fraser operated on 12 such cases.
 In addition, he had performed left cervical sympathectomy for angina.
 His experience with O'Shaughnessy's cardio-omentopexy surgery was less successful.

 In October 1944 he was appointed principal of the University of Edinburgh.
 He was regarded as a major contributor of the golden age for Edinburgh surgery.